rabbitmq/rabbitmq-website/site/jms-client.md

 ## <a id="destination-interoperability" class="anchor" href="#destination-interoperability">JMS and AMQP 0-9-1 Destination Interoperability</a>

 An interoperability feature allows you to define JMS 'amqp' destinations that read and/or write to non-JMS RabbitMQ resources.
+Note this feature does not support JMS topics.

 A JMS destination can be defined so that a JMS application can send `Message`s to a predefined RabbitMQ 'destination' (exchange/routing key)